Management Forum Logo

 • Notified body initiatives

-• Lessons learned from regulatory submissions of AI-based medical devices
+• Lessons learned and common pitfalls from regulatory submissions of AI-based medical devices

 • Scope